tridashafox/findchangedfiles/README.md

 ### Additional Notes

 - **Processing Hidden Files:** Script can be up to 3x slower when including hidden files, especially if not running as admin (access denied errors).
 - **Result Folders:** If you run the script multiple times without deleting previous results, the output may be scanned again.
-This is intentional—to avoid missing new or changed result files.
+This is intentional.
 - **PowerShell Version:** Only works reliably with **PowerShell 5.1**, due to threading issues in 7.x.
   Check your version with:
   ```powershell